Back to Articles

 Early Taxation in Ancient Civilizations

 The Roman Empire (27 BCE – 476 CE) implemented one of the most sophisticated taxation systems of the ancient world.
 Romans collected taxes on land, property, and even slaves.
 As the empire expanded, taxes became a primary source of revenue to fund military campaigns, public works, and administrative functions.
-Notably, the Roman tax system included a form of sales tax and a poll tax, which was a fixed amount levied on each citizen.
+The Roman tax system included several key components: Julius Caesar introduced a 1% general sales tax (centesima rerum venalium), a 4% tax on slave sales, a poll tax (tributum capitis) paid by all non-citizen inhabitants of Roman provinces, and a land tax (tributum soli).
+Each province was required to pay a wealth tax of about 1% and a flat poll tax on each adult.
+The poll tax was deeply resented and was one of the primary causes of numerous revolts by provincial inhabitants.
+Remarkably, the overall Roman tax rate was approximately 5% of the empire's GDP—relatively low by modern standards.

 Tribute and Labor Taxes